ashfurrow/FunctionalReactivePixels/README.md

 Installing
 ----------------
 Clone the repo and run `pod install` from the repo's directory to install the required pods.
+Or if you don't like Cocoapods, just [download the zip](http://cloud.ashfurrow.com/013J0y1R3L2l).